We are creating a wealth of opportunities to help underserved children and young people make meaningful connections with nature and the outdoors.

 These Outdoor Learning sessions normally last for a 6-8 week period and take place predominantly on our estates but also on green spaces close to the young person’s locality.

 Our Communities Programme also aims to build a network of Outdoor Learning Officers with funding to support partner organisations throughout the UK, working with underserved young people.

 We are continually developing our Communities Programme and welcome conversations with potential partner organisations, including those who share our interest in Ecotherapy and its potential for helping underserved young people in the community.

 For more information about partnering with us, please contact us by email.

-This programme focuses on careers and qualifications for disadvantaged young people aged 16-30 years, particularly those facing challenging circumstances and deprivation or those from BAME communities, who are currently under-represented in outdoor professions.
+This programme focuses on careers and qualifications for disadvantaged young people aged 16-30 years, particularly those facing challenging circumstances and deprivation or those from minoritised ethnic groups, who are currently under-represented in outdoor professions.

 We aim to inspire each person to translate their love of nature into a career.
 We do this through: